How do we know a skill is real?

 Efficiency Tokens, calls, and latency to reach the answer.

 Submissions enter through the community harness.
-Gaia CI re-executes the run against the frozen taskset hash and, on success, writes a row with provenance: ci-reproduced.
-Everything else stays in pending until a Verifier or a green workflow promotes it.
+Gaia CI re-executes the run against the frozen taskset hash and, on success, writes a row with provenance: verified.
+Public claims can enter as reported only after the human gate; disputed rows become rejected.

 Original proposal by @rico-favor in issue #960.